The Opportunity to Expand School Health Services and Increase School Funding

 No; there is no mandate for school districts to take part, but those that do can seek additional reimbursement, thereby recouping a greater portion of their spending.

 Some states that have updated their Medicaid state plan have created rollout plans to ensure implementation is manageable and effective.
 School districts can collaborate with each other to learn best implementation and billing practices and move forward when they are ready.
-Healthy Schools Campaign has resources to assist states and school districts with this process.
+HSC has resources available to assist states and school districts with this process.

 How would allowing schools to expand billing affect schools with a school-based health or mental health clinic?